Skip to content

 While organizations may take many approaches to protect data, here are seven best practices to follow to enhance cloud storage security.

-Apply Access Controls, Multifactor Authentication, and Identity Management
+Access Controls, Multifactor Authentication & Identity Management

 Access controls determine who can access data and what actions they can take with the data – reading, writing, and deleting, for example.
 Multifactor or two-factor authentication determines and adds steps a user needs to take to log in, which can include an authentication key, a physical key, and using multiple devices.
 Identity management is a system businesses can use to set access permissions in cloud storage based on user identities.

-Use Strong Encryption and Key Management
+Encryption and Key Management

 Data should be encrypted at rest and in transit, which means it should be scrambled when moving between points, as well as when it is in cloud storage so that it cannot be read without a decryption key.